svt/ffmpeg-filter-proxy/README.md

 limited by default, BT.601 if the frame is tagged as such, full range if tagged JPEG).

+Pixels the plugin leaves transparent (alpha = 0) in the scratch buffer pass through the 10-bit YUV frame completely untouched.
+Pixels the plugin paints are composited from the 8-bit scratch, so they are quantized to 8-bit precision.
+Plugins intended for logos or subtitles should therefore only paint the overlay region and leave the rest transparent.
+A plugin that paints the entire frame will quantize every output pixel to 8-bit colour depth.

 ## License

 Copyright 2020 Sveriges Television AB.